victoriarf/attendance-tracker/client/README.md

 The dashboard displays:
-- List of persons (children)
+- List of students (children)
 - List of classes for each person
-- Calendar of attandance
+- Calendar of attendance
 - Info about payment, shedule and some other info may be added.